kuuntakiintee/Iris_Clustering/README.md

 - **Petal Width** (cm)
 - **Species** (target variable): Iris-setosa, Iris-versicolor, Iris-virginica

-You can download the dataset directly from [Kaggle](https://www.kaggle.com/code/fareselmenshawii/kmeans-iris-clustering/input)
 ## Installation
 To run this project, you'll need Python and the following libraries: